Last updated on April 1st, 2019 at 07:53 am

-Blue Spring State Park, home to manatees in the winter and a favorite place for a swim in clear, bracing spring water in the summer, will allow visitors to stay one hour after closing during firefly season in April.
+Blue Spring State Park, home to manatees in the winter and a favorite place for a swim in clear, bracing spring water in the summer, will allow visitors to stay one hour after closing during firefly season from now through March 31.

 Really?
 When I first read this, I thought it was an April Fool’s joke.
 As a South Florida resident, am I alone in my ignorance of “firefly season”?
-But I did a quick Google search, and, indeed, Central Florida is awash with fireflies at dusk near bodies of water in the first few weeks of April.
+But I did a quick Google search, and, indeed, Central Florida is awash with fireflies at dusk near bodies of water in the late March and early April.

 There is a firefly season and Blue Spring, located 35 miles north of Orlando in Orange City, is firefly central.

-“After hours firefly watchers are reminded that they must arrive before sundown to gain admission and to bring a flashlight to safely navigate the paths and boardwalks after dark.
+You must must arrive before sundown to gain admission.
+Please bring a flashlight to safely navigate the paths and boardwalks after dark.
 Best viewing is along the boardwalk between the Thursby House and the Spring Boil.
-Insect repellent for mosquitoes may be needed.”
+Insect repellent for mosquitoes may be needed.

 Check out this Florida Rambler story on the nearby Wekiva River Basin.

 Florida Department of Environmental Protection web site about Florida’s Springs

 For campground reservations, call (800) 326-3521 (8 a.m. to 8 p.m.
 Eastern) or TDD (888) 433-0287, or online at Florida State Parks.